Power and Control Wheel

 The first phase is tension building, when you may feel that you are walking on eggshells.
 In this phase, the abuse is often emotional/mental.
 There is an overall feeling of tension.
 You may try to appease the abuser by being especially quiet and easygoing.

-The second phase is when the abuser tries to increase his/her control over you through aggressive or violent behavior.
+The second phase is when the abuser tries to increase their control over you through aggressive or violent behavior.
 The abuse may be emotional, physical, sexual, financial, or all of the above, but the common factor is the abuser’s need to control you.
 This phase is the most dangerous.

 The fourth phase is often referred to as the honeymoon phase, or calm period.
-During this time the abuser may try to convince you that s/he will change, that that was the last instance of abuse.
+During this time the abuser may try to convince you that they will change, that that was the last instance of abuse.

 *The cycle of abuse does not apply to all victims of domestic violence.
 For example, not everyone experiences a calm, or honeymoon phase.